BarbyKelly/quizproject/README.md

 - Add "Extra" button to the website, which would bring visitors to an area with links and images to find out more about Estonia
 - Add code to make images pop up when visitor has made their choice.
 Image of the correct answer (eg picture of lynx)
 - Ensure that links open in a new tab, to keep Estonia Quiz page open

+Buttons top left, languages:
+  - English
+  - Eesti (Estonian)
+(Part of Future Development plan due to time constraint, and developer being a beginner in coding)

 [Back to top](#contents)